acostalima/react-native-test-runner/README.md

     Default glob: **/test?(s)/**/?(*.)+(spec|test).js.

 Options
     --plaform, -p          Platform on which to run the test suite on.
 One of: 'ios', 'android'.
     --simulator, -s        iOS simulator to run the test suite on.
     --emulator, -e         Android emulator or virtual device (AVD) to run the test suite on.
     --metroPort, -p        Port on which Metro's server should listen to.
 [Default: 8081] --cwd                  Current directory.
 [Default: process.cwd()]
     --rn                   React Native version to use.
 [Default: 0.63.4] --runner               Test runner to use.
 One of: 'zora', 'mocha'.
 [Default: 'zora'] --require              Path to the module to load before the test suite.
 If not absolute, cwd is used to resolve the path.
-    --removeTestApp  Removes the test app directory after running the test suite.
+    --removeNativeTestApp  Removes the natuve test app directory after running the test suite.
 [Default: false]

 Examples
     # Run tests on iPhone 11 simulator with iOS version 14.1 runtime